TIBHannover/ojsGeo/README.md

 1. Run `composer install` to download JavaScript dependencies for the plugin using [Asset Packagist](https://asset-packagist.org/site/about)
    Go to `js/lib/leaflet-control-geocoder` and run `npm install` (see [this issue](https://github.com/perliedman/leaflet-control-geocoder/issues/310))
 1. Activate the plugin in the OJS plug-in settings
-1. Install and activate the OJS Geoplugin Theme: <https://github.com/ifgi/optimetaGeoTheme/releases>
+1. Install and activate the OJS Geo Plugin Theme: <https://github.com/ifgi/optimetaGeoTheme/releases>

 # Configuration